drecouse/refl/README.md

 If the project is included as a CMake subdirectory then the provided `refl_config(TARGET)` function can be used to configure a target.
 It applies the plugin and sets it up as a dependency for compilation.

-The LLVM development libraries must be installed to build the plugin.

 ```CMake
 include(FetchContent)
 FetchContent_Declare(